The best email signature designs in 2023

 However, each mobile email client has slight differences.
 Some mobile devices only support plain-text signatures, meaning any HTML code gets stripped out of emails. iOS is well known for having this issue.
 The only way to ensure consistency is to use email signature software.

-This email signature template proves that email signature designs can be optimized for mobiles.
+This email signature idea proves that email signature designs can be optimized for mobiles.
 The template is still able to deliver a payload of information without detracting from the email message itself.

 4. Use more than one email signature

 The best email signature branding should be used for external contacts, particularly those who don’t know your brand well.
 When used with relevant contact information, email banners, and social media icons, the recipient has various ways to interact with your company.

 Then, once an email conversation starts, a new reply signature would be used.
 It still uses the same branding as your main signature but does not include as much content.